 - Cost Savings: The benefits of a circular economy have the potential to boost productivity and offer significant cost savings.
 Conversely, a solid ITAD strategy can also achieve cost savings by up to 30% in the first year, followed by at least 5% in each of the subsequent five years.

 - Three Pillars of IT Sustainability: There are three main pillars of IT sustainability.
-The first, focuses on sustainably designed products, the second, using IT practices that consume less resources and finally, how ITAD providers handle end of life equipment.
+The first, focuses on sustainably designed products, the second, using IT practices that consume fewer resources and finally, how ITAD providers handle end-of-life equipment.
 While we are keenly focused on the third pillar, reusing and repurposing parts ties into the first pillar, demonstrating the circular economy in action.